Free shipping over £15

 To Show The Pack There’s A Fox To Hunt

 In some cases your dog might be trying to show its pack there's prey around.
 Although the descendants of wolves are good communicators relative to a lot of the animal world they still can’t communicate anywhere near as well as you and I can.
 Sometimes the best way to explain something is to show or in this case bring the smell to the pack.
 If a wolf brings the smell of a fox back to the rest of the pack, they will all recognise the smell as a fox and know there’s a fox to hunt close by.
 This behaviour is also mirrored in dogs and is called “Scent-rolling”.
-So if you're annoyed at your dog rolling in poo, bear in mind he might just be showing you where to find your next meal!
+So if you're annoyed that your dog rolls in poo, bear in mind he might just be showing you where to find your next meal!

 They Like The Smell